Luke100000/ImmersiveLibrary/README.md

 A piece of content consists of:

 * `contentid` A unique identifier
-* `title` A title
+* `title` A short title
 * `meta` An unstructured metadata dictionary, JSON compliant
 * `data` Arbitrary (binary) data, base64 encoded during transfer
 * `version` An incrementing version number when the content has been changed

+Content should be locally cached by the client, and only updated when the version number changes.

+### Tags

+Tags are used for filtering or marking content, either set by the user or as part of project validation.

+### Likes

+Simple like/favorite system, one like per user per content.
+Likes are considered public information.

+### Reports

+Reports are used to flag content for moderation, with a custom reason enum.

+`DEFAULT` and `COUNTER_DEFAULT` are used for user based heuristic moderation.

+Additional reports can be handled in the project validators.

 ### Projects

-Projects define a collection of content and can have several processors, to validate, reject, or post-process content.
+Projects define a collection of content and can have several validators, to reject, or post-process content.
-Define the `default` project to allow user-chosen projects.
+The `default` projects can allow user-chosen projects.
+See `main.py` for examples.